-The Vice-Chair, Professor Sunil Bisnath (IAG), assumed the role of Chair on completion of the 7th ABLOS Conference.
-Mr John Brown (IHO) was elected as Vice-Chair.
+The Vice-Chair, Professor Sunil Bisnath The CSPCWG continued the revision of the Brown (IHO) was elected as Vice-Chair.

-Task 2.2.2 Technical Aspects of the Law of the Sea Manual (TALOS Manual)
+Task 2.2.2 Technical Aspects of the Law of the Sea Manual (TALOS

-The preparation of the 5th edition of the TA-LOS Manual, IHO Publication C-51, was continued by the Editorial Working Group formed in 2010.
-Unexpected events delayed the completion of the work initially planned in 2012.
-The draft was finalized at the end of the year for comments and final review by ABLOS members before submission to the HSSC and then approval by Member States.
+Delegates were able to attend the series of The preparation of the 5th edition of the TApresentations and poster displays, which LOS Manual, IHO Publication C-51, was made up the GEBCO Science Day, whilst continued by the Editorial Working Group GEBCO delegates were able to attend the formed in 2010.
+Unexpected events delayed first day of the ABLOS Conference.
+HSH the completion of the work initially planned in Prince Albert II of Monaco honoured both 2012.
+The draft was finalized at the end of events by formally opening them at an the year for comments and final review by official Opening Ceremony on 2 October, ABLOS members before submission to the prior to the start of the GEBCO Science Day.
+HSSC and then approval by Member States.